Ayu Gani

-Ayu Lestari Putri Gani (born 13 August 1991) is an Indonesian model, beauty influencer, and eyewear designer, known for being the winner of the third season of Asia's Next Top Model, where she represented Indonesia and became the first contestant from Indonesia to enter the top three in the history of the show.
+Ayu Lestari Putri Gani (born 13 August 1991) is an Indonesian fashion model.
+She is best known for winning the third cycle of Asia's Next Top Model and became the first Indonesian to win the show.

 Early life

-Gani was born to ethnic Chinese parents in Surakarta in Central Java, Indonesia, before she moved to Yogyakarta.
+Gani was born to ethnic Chinese parents in Nganjuk in East Java, Indonesia, before she moved to Yogyakarta.
 She studied at Sanata Dharma University majoring in English literature, and received a scholarship from Cincinnati, Ohio, for one year because of her talent in music.
 After that, she finally moved back to Jakarta and is now studying fashion business at LaSalle College Jakarta.

 Pre-show career

 Gani began her career when she joined a modelling competition called "Wajah Femina", where she was awarded "The Most Favorite" title.
 After that, she walked in several fashion shows around Indonesia and became the icon of Jakarta Fashion Week 2012.
 She has also been featured in numerous magazine covers, spreads, and interviews like Surface Magazine, Femina Indonesia, Grazia, Nylon, HighEnd, and Harper's Bazaar Singapore as the winner of Asia's Next Top Model (season 3).
 She has also modeled for Zalora.